jakubkanna/portfolio/README.md

 # TODO

-1. Re-render videos with poster in the first frame
 2. Short bio in the first section
-3. CV update
+3. Menu
+4. Re-render videos with poster in the first frame
-4. Final video
+5. Final video
-5. Menu
+6. CV update